fedeizzo/cdp_unsupervised_ad/README.md

 # CDP Unsupervised AD

 ## Description
-This repository collects the methods to do unsupervised anomaly detection on our Copy Detection Patterns (CDP) dataset and on other anomaly detection datasets such as MVTec AD.
+This repository collects the methods to do unsupervised anomaly detection on our Copy Detection Patterns (CDP) dataset.

 ### Scripts
 Script `t2x.py` trains a model to estimate an original code (x) starting from a template (t).
 The anomaly map is obtained using the difference between the estimation and the provided printed code.